Voice Cymru's response to IWPRB Report and Welsh Government Response

 - Standardised Pay Portability should be reintroduced as a statutory requirement in Wales from September 2021 and be implemented on a voluntary basis before then.

-- TLRs: We stated that TLRs were a useful feature of the pay structure but were currently inconsistently and unfairly applied.
+- Teaching and Learning Responsibilities (TLRs): We stated that TLRs were a useful feature of the pay structure but were currently inconsistently and unfairly applied.
 The IWPRB accepted this assertion and has recommended that a review of TLRs should be undertaken as part of future IWPRB remits.

 - Workload: Although the IWPRB acknowledges that workload is affecting the recruitment and retention of teachers and leaders, we would have liked to see more concrete recommendations requiring ascertainable outputs in the reduction of workload and bureaucracy by the end of the next academic year, particularly in the current COVID-19 context.
 We are pleased to see that the Welsh Government has re-introduced meetings for the Reducing Workload and Bureaucracy Working Group and now appears to be making efforts to address these issues.
 We will play our part along with other stakeholders in working with the Welsh Government to attempt to achieve real change in this area.